The Brady Bunch: The Brady Girls Get Married / The Brady Brides

-A TV reunion movie called The Brady Girls Get Married was produced in 1981.
-Although scheduled to be shown in its original full-length movie format, NBC decided at the last minute to divide it into half-hour segments and show one part a week for three weeks.
-The fourth week debuted a spin-off sitcom titled The Brady Brides, which carried on from where the reunion movie left off.
-The movie featured the entire original cast; this proved to be the only time the entire cast worked together on a single project following the cancellation of the original series (the complete surviving cast also appeared in these official projects together: Brady Bunch Home Movies from 1995, The Brady Bunch 35th Anniversary Reunion Special: Still Brady After All These Years from 2004, as well as various reunion programs in 2019 for the 50th anniversary).
-The movie's opening credits featured the season-one "Grid" and theme song, with the addition of The Brady Girls Get Married title.
-The movie shows what the characters had been doing since the original series ended: Mike is still an architect, Carol is a real-estate agent, Greg is a doctor, Marcia is a fashion designer, Peter is in the Air Force, Jan is also an architect, Bobby and Cindy are in college, and Alice has married Sam.
+A TV reunion film called The Brady Girls Get Married was produced in 1981.
+Although scheduled to be shown in its original full-length film format, NBC decided at the last minute to divide it into half-hour segments and show one part a week for three weeks.
+The fourth week debuted a spin-off sitcom titled The Brady Brides, which carried on from where the reunion film left off.
+The film featured the entire original cast; this proved to be the only time the entire cast worked together on a single project following the cancellation of the original series (the complete surviving cast also appeared in these official projects together: Brady Bunch Home Movies from 1995, The Brady Bunch 35th Anniversary Reunion Special: Still Brady After All These Years from 2004, as well as various reunion programs in 2019 for the 50th anniversary).
+The film's opening credits featured the season-one "Grid" and theme song, with the addition of The Brady Girls Get Married title.
+The film shows what the characters had been doing since the original series ended: Mike is still an architect, Carol is a real-estate agent, Greg is a doctor, Marcia is a fashion designer, Peter is in the Air Force, Jan is also an architect, Bobby and Cindy are in college, and Alice has married Sam.
 Eventually, they all reunite for Marcia and Jan's double wedding.

 The Brady Brides features Maureen McCormick and Eve Plumb reprising their respective roles as Marcia and Jan Brady.
 The series begins with Marcia and Jan and their new husbands buying a house and living together.
-The clashes between Jan's uptight and conservative husband, Philip Covington III (a college professor in science who is several years older than Jan, played by Ron Kuhlman) and Marcia's slovenly and more bohemian husband, Wally Logan (a fun-loving salesman for a large toy company, played by Jerry Houser), were the pivot on which many of the stories were based, not unlike The Odd Couple.
+The clashes between Jan's uptight and conservative husband, Phillip Covington III (a college professor in science who is several years older than Jan, played by Ron Kuhlman) and Marcia's tousled and more bohemian husband, Wally Logan (a fun-loving salesman for a large toy company, played by Jerry Houser), were the pivot on which many of the stories were based, not unlike The Odd Couple.
 Florence Henderson and Ann B. Davis also appeared regularly.
 Ten episodes were aired before the sitcom was cancelled.
 This was the only Brady show in sitcom form to be filmed in front of a live studio audience.
 Bob Eubanks guest-starred as himself in an episode where the two couples appear on The Newlywed Game.

-Throughout the late 1980s and 1990s, The Brady Girls Get Married was rerun on various networks in its original full-length movie format.
+Throughout the late 1980s and 1990s, The Brady Girls Get Married was rerun on various networks in its original full-length film format.

 In 2019, the series was released on DVD for the first time as a part of The Brady-est Brady Bunch TV & Movie Collection.